-- armok Tools that give you complete control over an aspect of the game or provide access to information that the game intentionally keeps hidden. - auto Tools that run in the background and automatically manage routine, toilsome aspects of your fortress. - bugfix Tools that fix specific bugs, either permanently or on-demand. - design Tools that help you design your fort. - dev Tools that are useful when developing scripts or mods. - fps Tools that help you manage FPS drop. - gameplay Tools that introduce new gameplay elements. - inspection Tools that let you view information that is otherwise difficult to find. - productivity Tools that help you do things that you could do manually, but using the tool is better and faster.
+- armok Tools which give the player god-like powers of any variety, such as control over game events, creating items from thin air, or viewing information the game intentionally keeps hidden.
+Players that do not wish to see these tools listed in DFHack command lists can hide them in the Preferences tab of gui/control-panel. - auto Tools that run in the background and automatically manage routine, toilsome aspects of your fortress. - bugfix Tools that fix specific bugs, either permanently or on-demand. - design Tools that help you design your fort. - dev Tools that are useful when developing scripts or mods. - fps Tools that help you manage FPS drop. - gameplay Tools that introduce new gameplay elements. - inspection Tools that let you view information that is otherwise difficult to find. - productivity Tools that help you do things that you could do manually, but using the tool is better and faster.